1 Chronicles 16 – David’s Psalm of Thanks

 So they brought the ark of God, and set it in the midst of the tabernacle that David had erected for it.
 Then they offered burnt offerings and peace offerings before God.
 And when David had finished offering the burnt offerings and the peace offerings, he blessed the people in the name of the LORD.
 Then he distributed to everyone of Israel, both man and woman, to everyone a loaf of bread, a piece of meat, and a cake of raisins.

 a.
 They brought the ark of God, and set it in the midst of the tabernacle: After many years – since the ark was lost in battle – the ark is returned to the center of Israel’s national consciousness.
-The emblem of God’s presence and glory was set at its proper place in Israel.
+The emblem of God’s presence and glory was set in its proper place in Israel.

 b.
-When David had finished offering burnt offerings and peace offerings: The burnt offerings spoke of consecration.
+When David had finished offering the burnt offerings and peace offerings: The burnt offerings spoke of consecration.
 The peace offerings spoke of fellowship.
 This was a day of great consecration and fellowship with God.
 It was also a great barbeque and meal for all the people.

 i.
 These sacrifices were an important part of the ceremony, neglected in the first attempt to bring the ark of the covenant to Jerusalem.
 “These pointed them to Christ, freeing them from their sins, both from the crime and from the curse; these taught them thankfulness for Christ, and all benefits in and by him.”
 (Trapp)

 ii.
 “The second item of food (known only here and in 2 Samuel 6:19) was either a cake of dates or a ‘portion of meat’ (REB, NEB, NRSV; cf. GNB, AV) – if the latter is correct, it was an especially generous act since meat rarely appeared on domestic menus in ancient Israel.”
 (Selman)